Jessica Van Valkenburgh

 - Camera, Exposure and Photography Certification

 Besides being a Dance, Yoga and Movement Specialist and Coach.
 Jessica is a mother to one little goddess and married to the love of her life.
-She lives in Michigan and enjoys reading, cooking while dancing in the kitchen, doing hair and makeup for weddings, camping with her family, spending time in spas and every, and any kind of tacos.
+She lives in Michigan and enjoys reading, cooking while dancing in the kitchen, doing hair and makeup for weddings, camping with her family, spending time in nature, massage, and going out to dinner.

 Unfortunately, at this point, your insurance does not cover unlicensed providers of yoga, dance or somatic healing practices.